 Through her work with so many wonderfully imaginative and creative children, adults, and professional musicians, Maxine has demonstrated that the power of music combined with the goals of education, highlighting the values of diversity and social responsibility, can build up our society.
 One particular such event raised over $10,000 in a benefit concert for local charity Barrett House.

 Dr. Thévenot frequently collaborates with New Mexico’s finest orchestras offering moving and dynamic interpretations of standard large-scale choral repertoire.
 She has prepared choirs for the New Mexico Philharmonic (Brahms’ Ein Deutsches Requiem, Beethoven Ninth Symphony, Holiday Pops); Performance Santa Fe (Beethoven Ninth Symphony); The Figueroa Project (Bach Magnificat); and Santa Fe Pro Musica (Haydn Creation, Mozart's Requiem in d minor), for conductors Dante Anzolini, Grant Cooper, Joe Illick, Guillermo Figueroa, and Thomas O’Connor.

 In New Mexico, she has led the New Mexico Philharmonic, CHATTER orchestra, Friends of Cathedral Music orchestra, and the PVNM orchestra in fresh and inspired interpretations of major choral-orchestral works including Bach’s St. John’s Passion, James MacMillan’s setting of Miserere and Seven Last Words from the Cross, Henry Mollicone’s Beatitude Mass: Mass for the Homeless, the Requiem settings by both Fauré and Duruflé, and Enrique Granados' Canto de las Estrellas with pianist and Granados scholar Douglas Riva.

 Internationally, Maxine has led her exceptional choirs in concerts and liturgical services in prestigious venues including Westminster Abbey and St. Paul’s Cathedral, London; Washington National Cathedral; and the Cathedral of St. John the Divine, NYC.
-Her career as a concert organist has afforded her the opportunity to perform throughout North America, the UK, France, Germany, Italy, Hungary, Austria, and in 2021 she will make her début recital performance at the Hallgrimskirkja in Reykjavik, Iceland.
+Her career as a concert organist has afforded her the opportunity to perform throughout North America, the UK, France, Germany, Italy, Hungary, and Austria.